-- 1. Do you think that storing nuclear waste in one or two sites deep in the ground would be better than the current situation where nuclear waste is stored at the sites where it is produced?
-Explain by - a. stating your decision. - b. supporting your decision with as many pieces of evidence as you can.
-Evidence is factual information or data that support or refute a claim - c. discussing the trade-offs of your decision.
+- 1. Do you think that storing nuclear waste in one or two sites deep in the ground is better than the current situation: storing nuclear waste at the sites where it is produced? - a.
+State your decision. - b.
+Support your decision with as many pieces of evidence as you can.
+Evidence is factual information or data that supports or refutes a claim. - c.
+Discuss the trade-offs of your decision.
 A trade-off is a desirable outcome given up to gain another desirable outcome. - 2.
 What other information would you like to have before you make a decision about where to store nuclear waste?
 Be sure to explain how this information would be helpful. - 3.
-Choose one of the recommended actions you described on Student Sheet 1.1.
+Choose one of the actions you recommended on Student Sheet 1.1.
 Are there any disadvantages associated with taking this action?
 Explain why or why not.

 - 4. As you learned in this activity, advances in technology often lead to advances in science.
 Sometimes they also lead to new challenges. - a.
-In what ways has the development of nuclear energy led to advances as well as challenges for society? - b.
-What other developments in technology have led to advances as well as challenges for people?
+In what ways has the development of nuclear energy led to both advances and challenges for society? - b.
+What other developments in technology have led to both advances and challenges for people?